Bilingual Attorney, Northwest Immigrant Rights Project

 - Commitment to working in a diverse working environment

-- Proficiency in use of MS Word and MS Excel
+- Proficiency in use of web-based software, MS Word and MS Excel

 - The applicant must have a valid driver’s license as the position involves some travel